 - Orks are adepts of such tactics as well, with crafts ramming through the hull to vomit the Green Tide inside.

 - The incident with the Necron World Engine, a Planet Spaceship that previously withstood a concerted bombardment from fifteen space marine chapters and almost the entire Imperial Navy sector fleet.
-In an extreme form of this trope, the Astral Knights chapter rammed their battle barge Tempestus through the shields and crash-landed on the surface, then disembarked and started blasting everything in sight to bring down the shields.
+In an extreme form of this trope, the Astral Knights chapter rammed their battle barge Tempestus through the shields and crash-landed on the surface, then disembarked and went on a ground campaign to bring down the shields.

 - X3: Terran Conflict and Albion Prelude allow missile frigates to fire boarding pods, and even have one that can do nothing else (though in practice the Sirokos is Cripplingly Overspecialized).
 This has both advantages and disadvantages over spacewalk boarding: on the one hand it requires less mechanical skill for your marines to penetrate the hull* , and the pods are a good 200 times faster than jetpacks which makes release position almost a non-issue.
 On the other hand you now have to distract the enemy's point-defense in addition to keeping their shields lowered* , and then there's the logistics issues since there's no factories available to build your own pods.